 Plant Indicator Ranking

 Hover below a column and click the ranking icon to re-rank the plants by a given environmental, demographic or operational indicator value.
 By default, plants are ranked by capacity (size).
-Use filters to select the plant type and the radius used for population data.
+Use filters to select the Plant Unit Type and the Distance from Plant used for population data.

 Note: Some data, such as generation on poor air quality days, are missing for certain plants.
-In addition, Shrewsbury has negative values because in some years it consumed more electricity on-site than it generated.
+In addition, Shrewsbury has negative values because in some years it consumed more electricity on-site than it generated; reported emissions for plants with very low capacity factors show more discrepancies, potentially because of these kinds of standby operations.

 Data Comparison View